exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 5. Remove the top card from the stack

 Implement the function `removeTopCard(_:)` that returns a copy of the stack which has had the card at the top of the stack removed.
+If the given stack is empty, the original stack should be returned, unchanged.

 ```swift
 removeTopCard([3, 2, 6, 4, 8])